Questions from Prospective Students

-The two degree programmes — BSc (Hons) in Physics and BSc (Hons) in Applied Physics — share many course requirements.
+The two degree programmes — BSc (Hons) in Physics and BSc (Hons) in Applied Physics — share many courses.
 The differences lie in the advanced courses taken during the third and fourth years.

-The advanced courses for Physics (or "Pure Physics") students are geared toward achieving a deep and broad understanding of Nature.
-The topics studied include condensed-matter physics, high-energy particle physics, statistical mechanics, and general relativity, and they relate to fundamental physics (e.g., particle and gravitational physics), as well as the application of physics to complex systems (e.g., solid-state materials, superfluids and superconductors, soft matter, and chaotic systems).
+The advanced courses for Physics (or "Pure Physics") are geared toward achieving a deep and broad understanding of Nature.
+They include condensed-matter physics, high-energy particle physics, statistical mechanics, and general relativity.
+These topics relate to fundamental physics (e.g., particle and gravitational physics), as well as the application of physics to complex systems (e.g., solid-state materials, superfluids and superconductors, soft matter, and chaotic systems).

 2. Is Applied Physics the same as engineering?

-There is no sharp distinction between the disciplines of Applied Physics and engineering, but they are not the same.
-Roughly speaking, Applied Physics sits between pure physics, which focuses on understanding Nature, and engineering, which focuses on the implementation of practical devices and technologies.
-Applied Physics researchers take new phenomena and explore their uses.
-In some cases, these discoveries lead to new devices and technologies, which are then refined and perfected by engineers.
+There is no sharp distinction between Applied Physics and Engineering, but they are not the same.
+Roughly speaking, Applied Physics sits between pure physics, which focuses on understanding Nature, and engineering, which focuses on implementating practical devices and technologies.
+Applied physicists take new phenomena and explore their uses.
+Sometimes, these discoveries lead to new devices and technologies, which are refined and perfected by engineers.

-Important technologies such as the laser, transistor, magnetoresistive multilayers (used in hard disk drives), and quantum dots (used in next-generation flat-screen displays) all came out of the work of applied physicists.
+Important technologies like the laser, the transistor, magnetoresistive multilayers (used in hard disk drives), and quantum dots (used in next-generation flat-screen displays) all came out of the work of applied physicists.

-A physics education provides broad-based training in quantitative reasoning, coupled with technical capabilities in handling both software and hardware.
-We are confident that our graduates are well-positioned not just for a wide range of existing jobs, but also for the new types of jobs that will emerge in the rapidly-evolving global economy.
+A physics education provides broad-based training in quantitative reasoning, as well as technical expertise with both software and hardware.
+Our graduates are well-positioned not just for a wide range of existing jobs, but also for the new kinds of jobs that will emerge in the evolving global economy.

 5. Will I have problems if I did not take the Modern Physics H3 paper?